imanmansour86/portfolio-v3/README.md

 ## Features

 The website has 3 models, Employment, Skill, and Project.
 The data from the db is retrieved using GET request as JSON, then fed to the clientjs engine to render the html.
-The app uses AOS animattion library to animate parts of the cards.
+The app uses AOS animattion library to animate parts of the html.

 ## Built With